grandeljay/wordpress-mailjet-integration/README.txt

 A simple Mailjet integration for WordPress.

-Mailjet Integration is like any other Mailjet integration.
+Integration for Mailjet is like any other Mailjet integration.
 It's aiming to be simple, lightweight, robust and customizable.

 If you have any questions, check out the [wiki](https://github.com/grandeljay/grandeljay-mailjet-integration/wiki) or open an [issue](https://github.com/grandeljay/grandeljay-mailjet-integration/issues).

-Mailjet Integration works with:
+Integration for Mailjet works with:

 * [WPML](https://wpml.org/)
 * [Git Updater](https://github.com/afragen/git-updater)